yaqoah/Daily-Dose-Of-Quotes/README.md

 # Daily Dose Of Quotes

->A Program that parses a [website](https://www.less-real.com/quotes), generating a random quote every 20 minutes and delivers it to the user as a notification.
+>A Program that parses a [website](https://www.less-real.com/quotes), generating a random (anime related) quote every 20 minutes and delivers it to the user as a notification.

 # Requirements